Skip to main content

 Winter General Elective

 General Electives may be chosen from any program area.
-Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, INDG, LBAT, LGLS, POSC, SOCI, SSCI, and SUST.
+Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, INDG, LGLS, POSC, SOCI, SSCI, and SUST.

 Students must meet the prerequisites and other restrictions for their courses, including FSSH electives.